 2012 Winner: iDE

 iDE is an international nonprofit organization unleashing the power of innovation and market forces for poor rural households in the developing world, helping them access the tools and knowledge they need to increase their income.
-For almost 30 years, iDE has developed its market-based approach by designing affordable tools, improving market access, increasing agricultural production, and creating sustainable local businesses. iDE’s productive water solutions create and increase both food production and incomes, and with innovative drinking water and sanitation technologies, iDE gives rural households the basis for healthier and more dignified livelihoods.
+Since its founding in 1982, iDE has developed its market-based approach by designing affordable tools, improving market access, increasing agricultural production, and creating sustainable local businesses. iDE’s productive water solutions create and increase both food production and incomes.
+With innovative drinking water and sanitation technologies, iDE gives rural households the basis for healthier and more dignified livelihoods.

 Primary Area of Impact: Agriculture, Sanitation, Clean Water